 NFV means "network function virtualization", it stands for an "operation framework for orchestrating and automating VNFs".
 And VNF means "virtualized network function", such as virtualized routers, firewalls, load balancers, traffic optimizers, IDS or IPS, web application protectors, and so on.

-in a nut shell you can think of NVF as a "concept", or "framework" to virtualize certain network functions, while VNF is the implementations of each individual network functions.
+In a nut shell, you can think of NVF as a "concept", or "framework" to virtualize certain network functions, while VNF is the implementations of each individual network functions.
 Among others, firewalls and load balancers are the two most common VNFs in the industry, especially for deployments inside data centers.
-When you read today’s documents about virtualization technology, you will see the terms in such a pattern like "vXX" (e.g. vSRX, vMX), or "cXX" (e.g. cSRX) very often. that letter v indicates it is a "virtualized" product, while letter c - "containerized" is its container version.
+When you read today’s documents about virtualization technology, you will see the terms in such a pattern like "vXXX" (e.g. vSRX, vMX), or "cXXX" (e.g. cSRX) very often. that letter v indicates it is a "virtualized" product, while letter c - "containerized" is its container version.

-openstack.
+Openstack

-Jointly launched by NASA and Rackspace in 2012, Openstack has rapidly gained popularity in many enterprise data centres.
+Jointly launched by NASA and Rackspace in 2010, Openstack has rapidly gained popularity in many enterprise data centres.
 It is one of the most used open source cloud computing platform to support software development and Big Data analytics.
 OpenStack comprises a set of software modules, e.g, compute, storage & networking modules, which works together to provide an open source choice for building private & public cloud environments.
 As an IaaS (Infrastructure As A Service) open source implementation ,it provides a wide range of services, from basic service like computing service, storage service, networking service, etc, to advanced services like database, container orchestration and others.

-You can think of Openstack as an abstraction layer providing a cloud environment on your promise. with openstack installed in your servers, ,you can spawn a VM, consume and recycle it when you are done, all in seconds. under that abstraction layer, Openstack hides most complexities of automation and orchestration of diverse underlying resources like compute, storage and networking. you could choose Servers, storage, networking devices from your favorite vendors to build the underlying infrastructure, and openstack will "consume" all of them and expose to the user as a pool of common "resources": number of CPUs, RAMs, hard disk spaces, IP addresses, etc. The user does not (need to) care about vendor and brand details.
+You can think of Openstack as an abstraction layer providing a cloud environment on your promise.
+With openstack installed in your servers, you can spawn a VM, consume and recycle it when you are done, all in seconds.
+Under that abstraction layer, Openstack hides most complexities of automation and orchestration of diverse underlying resources like compute, storage and networking.
+You could choose Servers, storage, networking devices from your favorite vendors to build the underlying infrastructure, and openstack will "consume" all of them and expose to the user as a pool of common "resources" like number of CPUs, RAMs, hard disk spaces, IP addresses, etc. The user does not (need to) care about vendor and brand details.